Member Insight Survey highlights career ambitions

 Lawyers for change

 CILEX’s annual survey always yields fascinating insights into the working lives and ambitions of our members and this year was no different.
 What was different however was the depth of questioning and the candour with which our membership body set out some of its concerns about the highs and lows of working and progressing in the legal profession.
-Over 2,000 members shared their perspectives with us.
+Over 2,000 members shared their perspectives with us for the 2021 survey.
 We thank them for their honesty.

 Time for change